rlb222/kirbyup/docs/guide/getting-started.md

 ### Development

-Start a development server for the Panel plugin:
+Start a development server for the Panel plugin, from this folder: /yourproject/site/plugins/yourplugin/  same question: where am i when i type this command?

 ```bash
 npm run dev